 In Part 3 of my previous series, I left off with a promise to discuss how artists can use different content to convert followers and fans.
 That process happens through a marketing and sales funnel.

-How can you as an independent artist develop and use a marketing and sales funnel to monetize your music?
+How can you as an independent artist develop and use a marketing and sales funnel to market your music like a record label?

 We will go over this in detail over the course of this series.
 First, let us point out some prerequisites that you should have in place before you can run a successful marketing funnel campaign.